You can do well by doing good

 When we launched tiphub in 2014, we thought it would be a great exercise to re-think some basic assumptions on how to support, scale, and invest in great companies in Africa and the African diaspora.
 We developed three statements that are at the core of tiphub’s identity.

 - The future of entrepreneurship is remote.
 We believe physical infrastructure like incubators and coworking spaces will always have a place in the entrepreneurship ecosystem.
-However, the cost of shared resources like internet, utilities, and barriers to meeting customer will continue to decrease and the overall barriers to entrepreneurship will decline, especially in rural, less populated areas.
+However, the cost of shared resources like the internet, utilities, and barriers to meeting customers will continue to decrease and the overall barriers to entrepreneurship will decline, especially in rural, less populated areas.
 We believe companies will continue to seek support in physical spaces and we’ll right there too, but we are building for a future where a company’s success is not decided by their address.

 - There’s a lot of money out there but a scarcity of people who genuinely care about a company’s success.
 We can discuss if there’s an allocation issue based on geography, gender, market, and etc, but for all intensive purposes, there’s a lot of venture capital funds available.
-A challenge for African and African Diaspora focused founders is getting a community fully immersed in their success.
-At tiphub, we take a community first approach to developing value for our founders.
+A challenge for African and African Diaspora focused founders are getting a community fully immersed in their success.
+At tiphub, we take a community-first approach to developing value for our founders.
 It takes a village to build a successful company.

 These statements are the core tenets that drove our organization in the early days.
 We’ve gotten a tad more nuanced in our beliefs but the core still rings true; Purpose and Profit can work together, democratize access to entrepreneurship resources, and build community.
 Our values are the key differentiators to how we operate and deliver value to stakeholders.

 Raised by companies to date